 “He is excellent with clients and has a calm head in vigorously contested cases.”

-Unrestrained passenger in taxi.
+unrestrained passenger in taxi.
 Multiple severe injuries including subtle but debilitating brain injury.
-Settlement at JSM.
+Settlement at JSM GBP 1.5m

 Manufacturer found liable under the Consumer Protection Act 1987 in circumstances where Claimant thrown from motorcycle after brakes unexpectedly seized.
 Court of Appeal upheld first instance decision.